InsidersByte/solc-cli/README.md

 $ npm install --save-dev solc solc-cli
 ```

-> Solc is a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/) so needs to be installed alongside this cli.
+> Solc is a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/) so needs to be installed alongside this cli

 ## Usage